Ezhn0/Jak_BKZ_fapzor/README.md

 DOWNLOAD THE .GLB file.

-type %appdata% then press ENTER in windows search, then go to the directory below.
+In windows search type %appdata% then press ENTER, then go to the directory below.

 C:\Users\YOURNAME\AppData\Roaming\OpenGOAL-Launcher\data\custom_levels\test-zone